City/Town: • Wichita |

 Many Different Clubs 1980-2000

 In 2003 the establishment became known as Club Mexico, just another one of the many clubs that called this place home.
-The place took a turn for the worst just a few months later when police shut the business down and tied it to the disappearance of two brothers Oscar and Nicolas Ramirez that had been missing since July 31.
+The place took a turn for the worst just a few months later when police shut the business down and tied it to the disappearance of two brothers Oscar and Nicolas Ramirez who had been missing since July 31.
 After a thorough investigation, the owner of Club Mexico Arturo Garcia was charged with three murders.
 It had been found that Garcia shot and killed the brothers as well as a third man, Clint Jones inside Club Mexico.
 He then dismembered the bodies and dumped them about thirty minutes outside of Wichita where they were later found on August 29th.

 In May 2004 the case went to trial where former employee Christy Cousins testified she was brought downstairs to the basement of Club Mexico by Arturo where she discovered the decapitated remains of two men on the floor.
 Arturo Garcia was convicted by a jury of two counts of premeditated first-degree murder and one count of intentional second-degree murder.
-According to the Kansas Judicial Branch case file, the motive for the killing of Clint Jones was over money.
+According to the Kansas Judicial Branch case file, the motive for the killing of Clint Jones was money.

 Clint Jones and Arturo Garcia had a business relationship starting with Jones installing a $6,000 sound system in Club Mexico.
 In addition, using a key to the vehicle lockbox at a Wichita auto dealership, Jones stole at least five vehicles which he then delivered to Garcia, and was to be paid $2,000 for each stolen vehicle.

-A rave was held the weekend of Saturday, July 26, and Sunday, July 27, 2003, at Club Mexico after hours.
-Carlos Lacayo-Arce, who frequented the club and occasionally sold cocaine and marijuana at the club, arrived at approximately 3 a.m.
-At approximately 6 a.m., Garcia asked Lacayo-Arce to go to the basement of the club with him to discuss the possibility of building a methamphetamine laboratory there.
-Once in the basement, Garcia asked Lacayo-Arce to kill Clint Jones with a .9 millimeter rifle with a sawed-off handle.
-Garcia did not say why he wanted Jones killed.
 Later Lacayo-Arce heard Jones was killed because of money owed by Garcia to Jones.
-After showing Lacayo-Arce how to use the gun, Garcia went back upstairs and returned a few minutes later with two others that frequented the club who would be there to make sure things went right.
-Garcia returned the upstairs and brought Clint Jones to the basement of the club.
+After showing Lacayo-Arce how to use the gun, Garcia went back upstairs and returned a few minutes later with two others who frequented the club and would be there to make sure things went right.
+Garcia returned upstairs and brought Clint Jones to the basement of the club.
 Garcia introduced Jones to the three men, who were sitting on the couch.
 Lacayo-Arce started a conversation with Jones about the dog Jones was carrying, eagerly Garcia grabbed the rifle from behind the couch cushion and shot Jones six or seven times until Jones fell on the floor.

 His explanation for the other two killings was that of self-defense.
 Garcia said that he served the brothers Oscar and Nicolas Ramirez drinks until one of the brothers ripped a surveillance camera off the ceiling of the club and the other brother punched Garcia in the jaw.
 To protect himself Garcia pulled out his pistol.
 The brothers kept coming at him.
 When one brother asked if Garcia was going to shoot him, Garcia shot both brothers.
 Garcia’s explanation for the altercation was that it had to do with something that happened between the three of them a long time ago.